Ichthyophis elongatus

 Ichthyophis elongatus, the elongated caecilian, is a species of amphibians in the family Ichthyophiidae endemic to Sumatra, including some nearby islands; however, whether these belong to this species is uncertain.

 Specimens allocated to this species with certainty have been collected from lowland forest and from a ravine near degraded forest.

-The type series varied 280–300 mm in total length.
+The type series varies 280–300 mm in total length.
 It is relatively slim, with body width of 7.8–8 mm.